Inklingo

 carrera

-Use 'carrera' specifically for a main street in certain Latin American countries, often identified by a number.
+Use 'carrera' specifically for a main street in certain Latin American countries, often used in addresses like 'Carrera 15'.

 A wide, straight city street lined with tall, colorful buildings and green trees, illustrating a major urban avenue.